-NOTES TO THE SEPARATE FINANCIAL STATEMENTS (Unaudited) (continued) for the three-month period ended 31 March 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) as at 31 March 2020 and for the period then ended

-21. INVESTMENTS IN SUBSIDIARY AND JOINT VENTURES (continued)
+23. INVESTMENTS IN JOINT VENTURES (continued)

-- Banque Franco Lao Limited ("BFL") is incorporated in the Lao PDR with its head office located in Vientiane and engages in the provision of banking services.
+- Lao Viet Joint Venture Bank ("LVB") is incorporated in the Lao PDR with its head office located in Vientiane and engages in the provision of banking services.
+It is a joint venture with the Bank for Investment and Development of Vietnam, a state-owned commercial bank incorporated in the Socialist Republic of Vietnam.
+The joint venture was granted the banking license on 31 March 2000 by Bank of the Lao PDR for a period of 30 years.
+In 2015, LVB increased its contributed capital to LAK 791.357.560.000.
+The Bank's ownership rate in LVB after the capital increase is 25% in accordance with Investment License No. 004-15/KH-DDT4 issued by Ministry of Planning and Investment on 24 August 2015, equivalent to LAK 197.839.390.000. - Lao-Viet Insurance Joint Venture Company ("LVI") is incorporated as a joint venture company in the Lao PDR providing insurance services under the Investment License No. 077/08/FIMC issued by the Foreign Investment Management Committee on 09 June 2008.
+It is a joint venture with BIDV Insurance Joint Stock Corporation and Lao Viet Joint Venture Bank.
+As at 31 March 2020, the total contributed capital of the Bank in this company was USD 1.050.000, equivalent to LAKm 9.168. - Lao China Bank Company Limited ("LCNB") is incorporated in the Lao PDR and engages in the provision of baking services.
+It is a joint venture with Fudian Bank China, a state-owned commercial bank incorporated in China.
+The joint venture bank was granted the Banking Business Licence on 20 January 2014 by Bank of the Lao PDR.
+The legal capital of LCNB was LAKm 300.000 and had been fully contributed by partners as at 31 March 2020. - Banque Franco Lao Limited ("BFL") is incorporated in the Lao PDR with its head office located in Vientiane and engages in the provision of banking services.
 It is a joint venture with Cofibred Company Frances De La Bred which is a state-owned bank incorporated in Paris, France.
-The joint venture was granted the temporary banking license on 01 October 2009 and a permanent license on 16 July 2010 by the Bank of the Lao PDR.
-The legal capital of BFL was USD 20 million which was later revised to USD 37 million in accordance with the President's decree issued on 24 September 2009 and letter No. 01/BOL dated 28 January 2010 from BOL. - Lao National Payment Network Company Limited (LAPNet) is incorporated in the Lao PDR under the Business License No. 0349 granted by the Department of Enterprise Registration and Management of the Ministry of Industry and Commerce of the Lao PDR on 12 March 2019 and engages in the provision of financial services.
-It is an association among Bank of the Lao PDR, Union Pay International, Lao Development Bank, Agriculture Promotion Bank, Joint Development Bank, Lao-Viet Bank, ST Bank, BIC Bank and the Bank.
+The joint venture was granted the temporary banking license on 01 October 2009 and a permanent license on 16 July 2010 by Bank of the Lao PDR.
+The legal capital of BFL was USD 20 million which was later revised to USD 37 million in accordance with the President's decree issued on 24 September 2009 and letter No. 01/BOL dated 28 January 2010 from the BOL. - Lao National Payment Network Company Limited (LAPNet) is incorporated in the Lao PDR under the Business License No. 0349 granted by the Department of Enterprise Registration and Management of the Ministry of Industry and Commerce of the Lao PDR on 12 March 2019 and engages in the provision of financial services.
+It is an association among Bank of the Lao PDR, Union Pay International, Lao Development Bank, Agriculture Promotion Bank, Joint Development Bank, Lao-Viet Bank, STBank, BIC Bank and the Bank.
 The legal capital was LAKm 34.000.
 As 31 March 2020, the total contributed capital of the Bank in this company was LAKm 3.400.